arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-7.md

 theme when working with monads: even if monads are not boxes &mdash;
-nor burritos &mdash; sometimes the idea of *opening a monad*, operating with its content, and then *wrapping* the result back in another monad comes in handy.
+nor burritos &mdash; sometimes the idea of *opening a monad*, operating with its content, and then *wrapping* the result back in another Monad comes in handy.
 Fine.
 The `Parser` type and the `run` function are an excellent starting point.